 Can I Obtain a Property Settlement Where I Have Been in a De Facto Relationship for Less than 2 Years?

-You need to look to Division 1 (Subdivision D) of Part VII of the FLA to determine who is a child of a person.
+If your relationship was for a period less than 2 years and the only ground that you can rely on to obtain a family law property settlement is that there is a child of the relationship, you need to look to Division 1 (Subdivision D) of Part VII of the FLA to determine who is a child of a person.
 Section 60HA (1) of the FLA provides that for the purpose of FLA, a child is the child of a person who has, or had, a de facto partner if:

 (a) the child is a child of the person and the person’s de facto partner; or

 (b) the child is adopted by the person and the person’s de facto partner or by either of them with the consent of the other; or

 (c) the child is, under subsection 60H(1) or section 60HB, a child of the person and the person’s de facto partner.

 Where a same section couple have a child, section 60H(1) which deals with a child born as a result of artificial conception procedures will be of relevance.
 That section provides amongst other things that if:

 (a) a child is born to a woman as a result of the carrying out of an artificial conception procedure while the woman was married to, or a de facto partner of, another person (the other intended parent ); and

 (i) the woman and the other intended parent consented to the carrying out of the procedure, and any other person who provided genetic material used in the procedure consented to the use of the material in an artificial conception procedure; or